rust-lang/wg-security-response/README.md

-# Rust's Security Team
+# Rust's Security Response WG

-This repository is intended to document the procedures of Rust's Security Team.
+This repository is intended to document the procedures of Rust's Security Response WG.

 If you're looking for the Rust language security policy, [go here][policy].
 If you're looking to report a vulnerability, do not open an issue in this